What is SpaceProjects.uk?

 Selection Process

-If requested by the host organisation, the SpaceProjects team will conduct an initial selection process, narrowing down to three or more applicants, before sending applications on to the host to conduct the final selection.
 In our initial selection, one of the main things we want to see is your ability to take the initiative, as this is one of the key factors that will determine the success of the project.

 Contact